 Thus the Robot can move and function only from User code commands and will ignore any human input from the Operator Interface.
+Use CAUTION when working with a robot in Autonomous Mode.

-11.Robot Feedback LEDs
+11. Robot Feedback LEDs

 The ROBOT FEEDBACK lights on the Operator Interface represent data transmitted from the Robot Controller to the Operator Interface.
 All 11 lights are user definable in their custom C code.
 The Default Code provided with the Robot Controller utilizes these lights to display the status of PWM 1, PWM 2, Relay 1, Relay 2, and digital inputs 1, 2, and 3 respectively.